felixDHb/RaMap/documentation.md

  If the same mapping file is loaded again in Raman, the script will access the existing JSON file and retrieve all relevant information for the references.

  If any changes are made to the references, they can be updated directly in the JSON file.
-Alternatively, the JSON file can be removed from the folder, in which case the procedure must be repeated.s
+Alternatively, the JSON file can be removed from the folder, in which case the procedure must be repeated.

 ```
      Do you want to save intermediate results as .png images? (y/n):